Examining the Microbial Basis of Forage Digestion Efficiency in Beef Cattle

 • Identify key genes and/or microbes in high efficiency animals that are not present in low efficiency animals

-• Determine if animal physiology and host metabolism is a bigger factor in feed digestion efficiency than the microbial processes in the gut.
+• Determine if animal physiology and host metabolism is a bigger factor in feed digestion efficiency than the microbial processes in the gut

-• Determine if efficiency rankings in animals change as a result of changes in feed composition and how might this relate to animal and/or microbial factors.
+• Determine if efficiency rankings in animals change as a result of changes in feed composition and how this might relate to animal and/or microbial factors

-What they will do
+What they Did